BobHuangC/CS2612-FlexWhileD/doc/InputRequirements.md

 2. For each rule, the syntax part (which explains the rule to process the regular expression) should starts with a  "{" and ends with a"}".

 3. For each rule, if the regular expression contains a "{" or a "}", it should be escaped by a "\".

+4. For each rule, the length of the syntax should be less than 1000 characters.